 or can be replaced with any controller supporting

-For any sort of multi-pod scaling, you must have a correctly configured ingress controller performing http2/grpc load balancing including name resolution.
+For any sort of multi-pod scaling, you must have a correctly configured ingress controller performing HTTP/2 or gRPC load balancing including name resolution.

 Further details can be found in the